fahlerile/srp/README.md

     - [x] Think about "`Vertex` variability" (e.g. having color data instead of UV, adding additional data to vertices and etc. like in OpenGL)
     - [x] Create VBO-like structure
     - [x] Get a triangle rendered with a vertex shader
-    # - [ ] Add `ShaderProgram` structure to encapsulate vertex and fragment shader into one type
-    # - [ ] Make unique `Uniforms` structure instance for every used `ShaderProgram`
-    - [x] Test `Uniforms` structure
-    - [ ] Think a little more about better possible alternative for index-based uniforms (names for uniforms? own uniform for each shader "program"? own uniform for each shader function? should I rely more on global state and not pass shader functions and uniforms in arguments?)
+    - [x] Think a little more about better possible alternative for index-based uniforms
         - A better approach (to reduce `Uniforms->offsets` overhead and etc.) for a `Uniforms` structure is an array of pointers to data with an ability to add a uniform (a pointer to data) to a specific slot
-        - There will be no names for uniforms by default, because there is an overhead for the needed (I guess) hashmap-like data structure
+        - There will be names for uniforms, they will be defined by user in the shader (just like in OpenGL with `layout(location = X) uniform ...`)
         - For now, I will leave `Uniforms` as singleton structure stored in `Context`
         - Hence, I will not pass the `Uniforms` structure in arguments and access them through global `Context`
+    - [x] Test `Uniforms` structure
     - [ ] Think about and implement data interpolating inside the primitive (см. вкладку на телефоне)
     - [ ] DIVIDE the OpenGL-like API implementation and other code (such as Model and Scene abstractions)
     - [ ] Create EBO-like structure (`indexBuffer`)